AriFordsham/GHCWiki/richard-and-simon.md

     ```
     Here `k` gets bound to `Type`.

-- #12088: SCC for kind inference: we know what to do, it's just a question of doing it.
-See also #7503, #14451.
-This will be much easier once Proposal 54 is done.

 - [Proposal 126: Type applications in patterns](https://github.com/ghc-proposals/ghc-proposals/pull/126).   #11350, and dup #15530, MR !2464